How it Works

 Parallel magnetization results in lower resistance, while anti-parallel magnetization results in higher resistance.
 This phenomenon facilitates detection of stray fields from magnetic materials at nanometer scales.

-A bead with magnetic nanoparticles added to a standard assay changes the local magnetization of a ferromagnetic layer in the GMR structure, which can be detected as a small change in resistance.
+A bead with magnetic nanoparticles tethered to the sensor through analytes in a biological assay changes the magnetic field acting on the field-sensitive ferromagnetic layer in the GMR structure, which can be detected as a small change in resistance.

 Bio-Surface And Magnetic Nanoparticles Bead Integration